Chargeback: how to get a refund using your debit card

 “Chargeback is incredibly useful, but you do sometimes need to be a bit pushy if the person you speak to at the bank or credit card firm doesn't understand the problem”, warns James.

-If you’re unhappy with the result of a chargeback claim or feel you’re being fobbed off by your bank – you can contact the Financial Ombudsman Service (opens in new tab).
+If you’re unhappy with the result of a chargeback claim or feel you’re being fobbed off by your bank – you can contact the Financial Ombudsman Service.
 It’s a free impartial service that can investigate complaints against banks and may decide in your favour.

 Sue Hayward is a personal finance and consumer journalist, broadcaster and author who regularly chats on TV and Radio on ways to get more power for your pound.
 Sue’s written for a wide range of publications including the Guardian, i Paper, Good Housekeeping, Lovemoney and My Weekly.
 Cats, cheese and travel are Sue’s passions away from her desk!